VAL D’ISÈRE LIFTS

 All together, the nine major lifts from Val d’Isère village can take 16,500 people per hour up the various mountains.
 They include the Olympique (the world’s biggest sit-down cable car), the Solaise TC10, the six-seat Laisinant Express chair lift, which gives rapid access to some superb slopes while sitting with your five best friends, the high-speed Funival underground funicular from La Daille – still the world’s fastest ski lift – and the Téléphérique de La Daille, the quickest route to Tignes.

 With all these lifts from the valley floor, morning queues, even during school holidays, move quickly.
 The rapid six-seat up-and-over to and from Le Fornet and the incredible eight-seater to Tignes have also helped reduce waiting time and increase skiing time in recent seasons.
+There’s also a new 10-seat high-speed gondola going in this summer to replace the rickety old 6-seater up to the glacier at Le Fornet.

 Most of Val d’Isère’s lifts are long and rapid, travelling vertically more than horizontally, so there’s a lot of skiing back down for a short trip up.
 Boffins really notice how well they all intermesh, without bottlenecks or cul de sacs.
 The hands-free lift passes work very smoothly.